Weighted finite difference methods for a nonlinear Klein-Gordon equation with high oscillations in space and time: Preparation: Dominant oscillatory terms, polarized initial values, superposition of polarized solutions, and co-moving coordinates

-This representation shows that the solution can be viewed as the superposition of two wave packets with the same wave number $\kappa/\eps$, propagating in opposite directions with group velocity $c_g/\eps$.
-Moreover, each wave packet evolves independently and can be obtained by solving the original equation \eqref{eq:KG} with appropriate polarized initial data, as characterized in Proposition \ref{prop2}.
-Consequently, we compute two approximate solutions of \eqref{eq:KG}, each time with different polarized initial data corresponding to the two propagation directions, and then add the resulting solutions.

-Since these wave packets travel over long distances on the real line in short time, working in a fixed spatial frame would require resolving rapid transport.
-Instead, we follow each wave packet in its natural moving frame, in which the solution remains spatially localized and evolves on an $\mathcal{O}(1)$ spatial scale, making the formulation more amenable to numerical discretization.
+\bcl Since the polarized wave packets $u^\pm(t,x)$ travel over \bcl $\mathcal{O}(\eps^{-1})$ distances on the real line in $\mathcal{O}(1)$ time, \ecl working in a fixed spatial frame would require resolving rapid transport.
+Instead, we follow each wave packet in its natural moving frame, in which the solution remains spatially localized and evolves on an $\mathcal{O}(1)$ spatial scale, making the formulation more accessible to numerical discretization.
 To this end, we change to the co-moving coordinates